AdamTakvam/DrBash/README.md

 ## env/
 < See "The Environment Commands" section for more details. >

+## grav.shd
+A collection of commands to help automate the provisioning and use of Grav CMS.
+WordPress is a scam and it sucks.

 ## lib/
 < See "The Base Class Libraries" section for more detauils. >

 ## media.shd/
+A suite of utilities for managing a large library of media files.
+Status:
+* Injest: Complete / Stable
+* Deduping: Experimental
+* Indexing: In Development
+* Search: Primitive / Stable

 ## net.shd/
+A set of utilities for wrestling control of your network when you have far too many network adapters.

 ## serial.shd/
+One word: Cisco
+But certainly can be useful for any appliance with a serial port interface.

 ## system.shd/
+A collection of commands to make life as a system administrator more palatable.

 * ad-hoc-web-server : A quick and easy web server that provides HTTP access to whatever files are in the current directory when you run the command.
 * chmodt : Adds the ability to specify whether you want chmod to act on only files or directories.
 Particularly useful if you don't like destroying your directory structure when recursing subdirectories.
 It's actually quite surprising that this is not in the command itself.
+...

 ## zfs.shd/
+It may be the best file system ever, but there's always room for some tweaks.

 # Philosophy